-If you are trying to save money and feel like you have nothing left to cut from your budget, I encourage you to consider this.
+If you are trying to save money and feel like you have nothing left to cut from your budget, I encourage you to consider these 6 reusable items.

 Look around your home at the items you purchase and then throw away.